yssolk9102/kwk-virtual-curriculum-4/swift-ios/lessons/conditionals/index.md

 The `not equal` operator - `!=` - checks that two values are not equal.
 It is the opposite of our `==` operator - the first `=` is replaced with an `!`.

-The `modulo` operator - `%` - finds the remainder of the two numbers.
+The `modulo` operator - `%` - finds the remainder of two numbers.
 It is a helpful tool to determine if numbers are even or odd.
 Learn more <a target="blank" href="https://www.codevscolor.com/swift-odd-even-check/">here</a>!

 ### Comparing Variables